alfredcai/Coursera-Computational-NeuroScience/Week-6/Quiz/Computing-with-networks.md

 Increasing the value of $t_{peak}$ increases the decay rate of the neuron's voltage, decreasing the extent of the summation between the neuron's voltage response to spikes.

 Answers:
+Increasing the value of $t_{peak}$ decreases the decay rate of the synaptic conductance, allowing more charge to flow per spike and increasing the extent of the summation between input spikes.

 ## 8.
 Continued from Question 6: